Sponsors & Partners are of vital importance to BRWC/FOB

 Founded in 1880, The American Canoe Association (ACA) is a national nonprofit organization serving the broader paddling public by providing education related to all aspects of paddling; stewardship support to help protect paddling environments; and sanctioning of programs and events to promote paddlesport competition, exploration and recreation.
 In addition, as a Paddle Club America member, BRWC/FOB is able to take advantage of ACA’s insurance for paddlesport outfitters, liveries, and guides.
 Proceeds from utilizing this insurance program benefit paddlers as they are used to support the ACA’s overall mission of improving education, stewardship, recreation and competition for all.

-The Blackstone River Coalition (BRC) is a partnership of numerous organizations, businesses, agencies, municipalities and individuals from Rhode Island and Massachusetts working to restore the Blackstone River and to improve the health of the Blackstone River Watershed.
-Its mission is to restore and protect water quality and wildlife habitat in the river corridors, and to advocate for sound land use in the Blackstone River watershed. http://zaptheblackstone.org/zap
+The Blackstone River Coalition is a partnership of organizations, businesses, agencies, municipalities and individuals from RI and Mass working to restore the Blackstone River and to improve the health of the watershed.
+Its mission is to restore and protect water quality, wildlife habitat and advocate for sound land use in the Blackstone River watershed. http://zaptheblackstone.org/zap

 The Blackstone River Watershed Association (BRWA) is a Massachusetts sister organization founded in 1976 and is dedicated to restoring, enhancing and preserving the Massachusetts section of the Blackstone River system and its watershed. http://www.thebrwa.org/

 The Blackstone Valley Historical Society is a non-profit organization dedicated to the exploration, preservation, and appreciation of the Blackstone Valley heritage.
 The Blackstone Valley (in Rhode Island) is comprised of six communities: Pawtucket, Central Falls, Lincoln, Cumberland, North Smithfield and Woonsocket. https://www.bvhsri.org/